ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'group_mode', the Group Manager SHOULD use the CBOR simple value True.

+* If 'group_mode' has value True, the Group Manager SHOULD use the same default values defined in {{Section 21.2 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'sign_enc_alg', 'sign_alg' and 'sign_params'.

+* If 'group_mode' has value True, the Group Manager SHOULD use the CBOR simple value False for the parameter 'det_req'.

+* If 'det_req' has value True, the Group Manager SHOULD use SHA-256 (COSE algorithm encoding: -16) as default value for the Hash Algorithm used in the OSCORE group for producing derministic requests as defined in {{I-D.amsuess-core-cachable-oscore}}.

 * For 'pairwise_mode', the Group Manager SHOULD use the CBOR simple value False.

-* If 'group_mode' has value True, the Group Manager SHOULD use the same default values defined in {{Section 21.2 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'sign_enc_alg', 'sign_alg' and 'sign_params'.

 * If 'pairwise_mode' has value True, the Group Manager SHOULD use the same default values defined in {{Section 21.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg' and 'ecdh_params'.